mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 This draft specifies a new HTTP method CONNECT-IP to proxy IP traffic.
-CONNECT-IP uses HTTP/3 Datagrams to use QUIC Datagrams for efficient transport of tunneled or proxied IP packets, with the possibility to fallback to HTTP/3 over relibale QUIC streams, or even HTTP 1.x and 2.
+CONNECT-IP uses HTTP/3 Datagrams to use QUIC Datagrams for efficient transport of proxied IP packets, with the possibility to fallback to HTTP/3 over relibale QUIC streams, or even HTTP 1.x and 2.

-CONNECT-IP supports two modes: a tunneling mode where IP packets are forwarded without modifications and flow forwarding mode which supports optimiation for individual IP flows forwarded to the targeted peer.
-To request tunneling or forwarding, a client connects to a proxy server by initiating a HTTP/3 connection and sends a CONNECT-IP request which either indicates the address of the proxy or the target peer.
+CONNECT-IP supports two modes: a tunneling mode where IP packets are forwarded without modifications and flow forwarding mode which supports optimization for individual IP flows forwarded to the targeted peer.
+To request tunneling or flow forwarding, a client connects to a proxy server by initiating a HTTP/3 connection and sends a CONNECT-IP request which either indicates the address of the proxy or the target peer.
 The proxy then forwards payload received on that stream or in